Mold in Your Air Conditioner

 It’s not just the lungs involved in mold-related conditions, surprisingly the eyes and head have their own considerations.
 Sight for someone living in a home with mold can deteriorate, while eyes themselves could face bursts of pain.
 Headaches are also common and seem to accompany nasal symptoms like runny noses or irritation.

 If someone has an allergy to mold, the effects could manifest themselves in noticeable rashes.
 These types of symptoms only grow worse if someone touches a surface that features any amount of mold.
 With most HVAC systems running throughout a home, chances are the contaminated air would reach furniture, walls, etc.; that makes this concern even more difficult for those with allergies.

 How Can I Tell If Mold Is In My Air Conditioner?

 The best way to find an outbreak of mold is to use your nose.
 Mold has a smell that is akin to rotting food or a generally foul stench.
 It’s not just those odors used to describe it; in fact, any type of bad odor might be related to mold itself.
 As the smell grows, it will find its way into your home through places like clothing and furniture upholstery.

 Next, use your eyes to find the other telltale sign of this unwanted visitor.
 Mold will appear as black dots or streaks, especially around vents or other HVAC openings.
 When it gets worse and the mold spreads, you’ll find the same sorts of marks throughout the home.
 Once it gets into walls and flooring, the results usually end in massive renovations.

 What To Do If You Need Help?

 You can’t do HVAC care alone.
 Having a professional you can count on really helps when dealing with the frightening realities of mold.
-Contact us the team at Gallagher’s Plumbing, Heating & Air Conditioning for the help you need with the care you deserve.
+Contact us the team at Gallagher's Plumbing, Heating and Air Conditioning for the help you need with the care you deserve.
 We’re always standing by to help!